Everspace/Excellent-Homebrew-Approach/content/Artifacts/Tyrant's Band/Tyrant's Dread Symmetry.md

 Upon a successful feat of strength, the Solar may reflexively make an intimidate with successes equal to the roll on the feat of strength.

-In addition this changes <Ref ref="Tiger's Dread Symmetry"> to provide 1 non-charm dice to all Presence rolls.
+In addition this changes "<book name="Tiger's Dread Symmetry" ></book>" to provide 1 non-charm dice to all Presence rolls.